duquesnay/miro-mcp-resource-server/README.md

 cargo run
 ```

-### 4. Start OAuth Flow
+### 4. Connect from Claude

-The MCP server will provide a `start_auth` tool that returns an authorization URL.
-Open this URL in your browser to authorize the application.
+The MCP server exposes OAuth Protected Resource metadata at `/.well-known/oauth-protected-resource`.
+Claude will discover this endpoint and handle the OAuth flow automatically when you first use the MCP server.

 ## Project Structure